 A. Basic Models

-The Front End Platform attaches to the hydraulic system of a front-end loader on a tractor or similar vehicle, alternating with the bucket as desired.
+The Front End Carrier/Platform attaches to the hydraulic system of a front-end loader on a tractor or similar vehicle, alternating with the bucket as desired.
 It consists primarily of a horizontal deck and a vertical back, with no sides.
-The Platform is covered by two patents: U.S. Patent No. 8,333,263 issued on Dec.
-18, 2012, and U.S. Patent No. 8,869,936 issued on Oct.
-28, 2014.
+The Carrier/Platform is covered by three patents: U.S. Patent No. 8,333,263 issued on Dec.
+18, 2012, U.S. Patent No. 8,869,936 issued on Oct.
+28, 2014, and European Patent No 2,603,400 issued on June 10, 2015.
 Ovis Loader Attachments, Inc. has exclusive rights for manufacturing and marketing this new implement

 Model 500 $817